 Baluchari Silk & Terracotta Jewelry-

-I’m acoustically drenched in the folksy musings of Bishnupur, much of this place is barely appreciated by the majority of the tourists/travelers.
+I’m acoustically drenched in the folksy musings of Bishnupur, much of this place is barely appreciated by the majority of the tourists/ travellers.
 India; surely beholds a rustic charm in all its nooks & corners.
 Indeed it is ‘Incredible India’ in the most incredible ways.
 Placed in the arms of nature, mythology, culture & tradition, Bishnupur cradles my mind just as an affectionate mother cradles her love towards her child.

 **Essential Information –